 The fermented bean by-products of soy sauce are mixed with flour, salt, and sugar, water or soy sauce to make a basic paste that is sold in jars.

-There is no universal way, or regulations, governing exactly what ingredients might be used and the flavor depends on the region.
+There is no universal way or set of regulations governing exactly what ingredients might be used and the flavor depends on the region.

 Yellow bean sauce is also sometimes called brown bean sauce, but both are made with the same beans.

 Some bean sauce products are labeled simply bean sauce but others say “ground bean sauce,” (mocchi jiang) meaning that the beans have been mashed.

 Keep in mind the leftover beans from soy sauce are already crushed, so different names like ground or crushed on labels don’t really signify a different type of sauce.

 The basics are the same, and the taste really depends on what is added to the beans.